steqeq/0000/docs/contribute/doc-structure.md

 ## Supported formats and syntax

 Our documentation includes both Markdown and RST files.
-We are gradually transitioning existing Markdown to RST in order to more effectively meet our documentation needs.
 When contributing, RST is preferred; if you must use Markdown, use GitHub-flavored Markdown.

 We use [Sphinx Design](https://sphinx-design.readthedocs.io/en/latest/index.html) syntax and compile